XWorm Part 1 - Unraveling a Steganography-Based Downloader

 f.write(extracted_assembly)

-Until next time, folks!
+Until next time!
 See you in part two, where we will analyze the extracted .NET assembly.
 All hashes from the below IOC table will be available for download on MalShare.

 IOCs